fayezinislam/websocket-to-pubsub-ingest/README.md

 ####  2a) Customize the startup script

-Open the [startup script](startup-scripts/market-pair-instance-template-startup.sh).
+Open the startup script [startup-scripts/market-pair-instance-template-startup.sh](startup-scripts/market-pair-instance-template-startup.sh).
 Set the variables to match your environment.

  * WS_URL - websocket url
  * TOPIC_PREFIX - full prefix for topic names